Mathematics and Push-ups: both sequential subjects.

 has reached 100% mastery or not.
 And indeed, the course is timed on

-purpose to where when some fraction are able to make C or above,
+purpose to when some fraction are able to make C or above, enough

-enough time has been given.
-If they waited for ALL students to have
+time has been given.
+If they waited for ALL students to have full

-full mastery, the course would take too long and bore the faster
+mastery, the course would take too long and bore the faster ones.
+If

-ones.
-If they only go long enough for just a few to master it, they
+they only go long enough for just a few to master it, they will

-will loose the entire bottom of the class.
-So they set the
+loose the entire bottom of the class.
+So they set the curriculum

-Yet my entire thesis is, if you don't let EVERYONE master to A
+Yet my thesis is, if you don't let EVERYONE master to A level, you

-level, you simply set them up to get a lower and lower grade with
+simply set them up to get a lower and lower grade with each

-each successive chapter.
-You end up with a huge mass of students who
+successive chapter.
+You end up with a huge mass of students who are

-are not necessarily any less bright, but who have not really learned
+not necessarily any less bright, but who have not really learned the

-the material and will forget everything they "learned" immediately
+material and will forget everything they "learned" immediately after

 I tell you this: whatever, even slight, concepts you miss now, will